 About the course

 As a school based provider of initial teacher training, the CTSN SCITT is very much grounded in the life of its local schools.
-All the tutors on the course are expert, practising teachers, and from the beginning of the course, in Year 1, trainees will spend 1.5 days a week in school, and attend Core Training on Fridays, either in Cambridge or Bury St Edmunds.
+The tutors on the course are expert, practising teachers and, from the beginning of the course, in Year 1, trainees will spend 1.5 days a week in school and attend Core Training on Fridays, either in Cambridge or Bury St Edmunds.
 Whilst in school, trainees will have some teaching, which will increase throughout the year, but also have plenty of time to get involved in other training activities: observing experienced teachers; working with students in smaller groups, or in one-to-one tutoring; time for assessment & planning; reading, writing & research into effective learning and teaching.
 Every trainee will have a dedicated subject specialist mentor, with whom training is planned and evaluated at fornightly mentor meetings; these meetings are the hub of the school based training.
 Most of the Core Training on Fridays will look at issues in learning & teaching common to all trainees, but there are also regular (approx. monthly) subject afternoons to look at more subject specific pedagogy.
-In Year 2, part time trainees spend 2.5 days in school, with more occasional Central Training (as they will have completed most of this part of the coure in Year 1).
+In Year 2, part time trainees spend 2.5 days in school, with more occasional Central Training (as they will have completed most of this part of the course in Year 1).
 In addition, each trainee will be assigned to one of the senior tutor team, who will act as a personal tutor throughout the course.
 This course leads to the award of Qualified Teacher Status (QTS).
-For further details please follow the link to CTSN SCITT
+For further details please follow the link to CTSN SCITT.

 How school placements work

-We have excellent relationships with a wide range of good and outstanding schools, across the Eastern region, which gives us considerable flexibility in placing trainees in local schools, within reach from the their home address.
+We have excellent relationships with a wide range of good and outstanding schools, across the Eastern region, which gives us considerable flexibility in placing trainees in local schools, within reach from the their home.
 Part time salaried trainees spend most of their time at their employing school, except for the Summer term in the first year, when you will be placed at a contrasting school.
 One key difference with the salaried training routes is that salaried trainees will have the professional responsibility for teaching classes, for up to one day each week.
 This means that there is considerably more independent teaching for salaried trainees, right from the very beginning of the course.
 Applicants who are not ready for this level of independent teaching responsibility might consider a non-salaried training route, for which there might be a tax free bursary available.